ezeeworld/B4S-iOS-SDK/README.md

 - UIKit.framework
 - libc++.dylib

+## New in 1.1.8
+- Added Full time support for notification activation start and end time.

 ## New in 1.1.7
 - Notifications are sent more efficiently when application is in background mode and when application is wake up by iOS.
 - InApp webview design was slightly modified.